ros2/ros2_documentation/source/Tutorials/Advanced/ROS2-Tracing-Trace-and-Analyze.rst

 Prerequisites
 -------------

-This guide is aimed at real-time systems.
+This guide is aimed at real-time Linux systems.
 See the :doc:`real-time system setup guide <../Miscellaneous/Building-Realtime-rt_preempt-kernel-for-ROS-2>`.
-However, the guide will work if you are using a non-real-time system.
+However, the guide will work if you are using a non-real-time Linux system.

 Installing and building
 -----------------------